Reptile centre

-A reptile centre is typically a facility devoted to keeping living reptiles, educating the public about reptiles, and serving as a control centre for collecting reptiles that turn up in populated areas.
-Most are public-access, run as private business or state-sponsored.
-Some centres work with venomous reptiles as venom research labs.
-Others are simply privately run zoos devoted to solely to reptiles or are incorporated into larger zoos or organizations.
+A reptile center is typically a facility devoted to keeping living reptiles, educating the public about reptiles, and serving as a control center for collecting reptiles that turn up in populated areas, where they will then help to rehabilitate some reptiles before returning them to the wild.
+Most are public-access, run as private businesses, or are state-sponsored.
+Some centers work with venomous reptiles as venom research labs.
+Others are simply privately run zoos devoted solely to reptiles, or are incorporated into larger zoos or organizations.

-One example is the reptile centre in Alice Springs, Australia, devoted to indigenous reptiles.
+One example is the reptile center in Alice Springs, Australia devoted to indigenous reptiles.
 Many are collected from local homes, yards, or from areas about to be burned under the controlled burning program to keep summer grass fires from threatening the local homes.
 Most of the reptiles end up being relocated to uninhabited areas.
-The Alice Springs centre also doubles as a snake call centre, with the owner and staff coming out to homes to remove venomous snakes from inconvenient places.
+The Alice Springs center also doubles as a snake call centre, with the owner and staff coming out to homes to remove venomous snakes from inconvenient places.

-In America, Black Hills Reptile Gardens is the nation's largest collection of reptiles.
-It is located at Rapid City, South Dakota in the heart of the Black Hills.
-It was founded in 1937.
+The United States of America has the world's largest collection of reptiles and reptile centers, with a lot of the states in the South hosting the majority of them.
+In Punta Gorda, Florida, Iguanaland is the nation's largest collection of reptiles and amphibians, with over two hundred fifty species.
+It first opened in 2022.
+A close second is Black Hills Reptile Gardens located in Rapid City, South Dakota.
+Founded in 1937, it is located in the heart of the Black Hills and has over two hundred twenty-five species.
+The St. Augustine Alligator Farm Zoological Park is the only complete collection of the world's crocodilians.
+In 1893, the park started as a small facility, displaying the American Alligator.
+It was accredited with the AZA (Association of Zoos and Aquariums) in 1989.

-Also in the United States, the St. Augustine Alligator Farm Zoological Park is the only complete collection of the world's crocodilians.
-In 1893 the St. Augustine Alligator Farm started as a small facility, displaying the American Alligator.
-It is accredited with the AZA (Association of Zoos and Aquariums).
+A renowned privately-owned reptile center is located in Fountain Valley, California called the Reptile Zoo.
+It has a significant social media following, as well as over a hundred species housed within its facility, which includes amphibians, fish, and arachnids.

-A Burmese Python at the reptile centre Serpent Safari in Gurnee, Illinois was billed as the heaviest living snake in captivity.
+The United States also holds some of the world's records for which specific species can be found in reptile centers, as well as particular feats that those reptiles have achieved.
+For example, a Burmese python at the reptile center Serpent Safari in Gurnee, Illinois was billed as the heaviest living snake in captivity.
 In 2005, it weighed 183 kg at a length of 8.2 m.
 The snake was named Baby.
+Zoo Atlanta in Atlanta, Georgia is home to one of the rarest breeds of lizards on the planet called the Guatemalan beaded lizard.
+Outside of Guatemala, Zoo Atlanta is the only organization in the entire world that breeds them.